 Measurement and Harmonization Core

+The Measurement and Harmonization Core, led by Dr. Rich Jones, aims to develop a repository of core measures for delirium screening, diagnosis and severity, and to harmonize data across all types of delirium studies.
+These efforts will enhance the quality and consistency of measurement.
+It will also enable investigators to compare and share data across studies.
+Consequently, this allows for accelerated advances in delirium research.
 For its harmonization aim, NIDUS will initially focus on harmonizing delirium severity measures.
-This project includes a systematic review of existing delirium severity measures as well as statistical techniques for data harmonization across measures.
+This project includes a systematic review of existing delirium severity measures.
+In addition, it includes statistical techniques for data harmonization across measures.
 The harmonization method will include a modified-Delphi consensus process.
-If you are interested in learning more about this effort, please contact us for more information on how you can be involved.
+If interested in learning more about this effort, please contact us for more information on getting involved.

-- Delirium Severity Measure Crosswalk Tool: A score conversion tool for 3 delirium severity instruments - the CAM-S, DRS-R-98, and MDAS.
+- Delirium Severity Measure Crosswalk Tool - A score conversion tool for 3 delirium severity instruments - the CAM-S, DRS-R-98, and MDAS.

-- Delirium Severity Measure Symptom Coverage Table: Compares 17 commonly-used delirium severity measures by symptoms included in each measure.
+- Delirium Severity Measure Symptom Coverage Table - Compares 17 commonly-used delirium severity measures by symptoms included in each measure.